-UCD School of Languages, Cultures and Linguistics +3531768302 slcl@ucd.ie facebook.com/MyUCD
+UCD School of Languages, Cultures and

+www.myucd.ie/italian

 Linguistics has offered me so much in expanding my understanding of language and how it is acquired and used.
 Through Linguistics, I have developed my critical thinking and my research skills, helping me excel in college.
 This has also been a useful tool in my life.
-Initially, I chose linguistics as my third subject but it quickly became my favourite.
+Initially, I chose Linguistics as my third subject but it quickly became my favourite.
 This was thanks to the exciting course content as well as the incredibly talented lecturers and staff, making for a truly enjoyable experience.